deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/aa-preparing-the-example-project.md

 ### Creating the example controllers
 To demonstrate the routing feature, three simple controllers will be added to the application.
 To start this demo, follow these steps:
-1. Create the *HomeController.cs file*, and set its contents to match those in Listing 15-1.
+1. Create the *HomeController.cs* file, and set its contents to match those in Listing 15-1.
 <p align="center">
     <img src="ch15-Pictures/Listing 15-1.png" /><br />
     <b>Listing 15-1.</b> The contents of the HomeControllers.cs file
 </p>

-2. Create the *CustomerController.cs* file and set its contents to match Listing 15-2.
+2. Create the *CustomerController.cs* file and edit the contents to match Listing 15-2.
 <p align="center">
     <img src="ch15-Pictures/Listing 15-2.png" /><br />
     <b>Listing 15-2.</b> The contents of the CustomerController.cs file